 Declination = Latitude.
 The following steps therefore encompass a calculation of the right ascension.

 Right Ascension: (M)Calculate the number of days after the 21st of March.
 Divide this number by 365.25, then multiply by 24 (representing the proportion of the 24 hours rotated in a year).
+M= no.days after the 21st ofMarch365.23×24

-M= (N) Calculate the number of hours before midnight on the day.
+(N) Calculate the number of hours before midnight on the day.
 Subtract this from 12.
 N=12-no.hours before midnight

 Add the results of steps 2 and 3: RA=M-N